Friday prayers (salat al-jum’a)

 Christians mark Sunday as their holy day of the week in honour of the Resurrection of Jesus.
 According to the […]

-Yom Kippur – Day of Atonement (10th day of Tishrei)
+Yom HaShoah – Holocaust Remembrance Day (27th day of Nisan)

 Friday prayers (salat al-jum’a)